Japan Airlines Open

+History

 The first event was held at the Fuchu Country Club near Tokyo, Japan.
-Tony Jacklin, David Graham, and Graham Marsh played in the event.
-David Graham was four shots back entering the final round but shot a "nearly flawless" 68 (−4) and wound up tied with Masashi "Jumbo" Ozaki at the end of regulation.
+A number of notable international golfers played the event, including England's Tony Jacklin, Australia's David Graham, and Australia's Graham Marsh.
+David Graham was four shots back entering the final round but shot a "nearly flawless" 68 (−4) and wound up tied with Japan's Jumbo Ozaki at the end of regulation.
 Graham and Ozaki then competed in a 3-hole playoff; both remained tied at the end of it.
 They then competed in a sudden-death playoff.
 They were still tied after the first two holes of sudden death.
 On the third sudden-death playoff hole (and 6th overall) Graham made a tap-in birdie before Ozaki missed an 8-foot birdie putt.

 The second event was held at Narashino Country Club in Inzai, Japan.
-Gary Player, Graham Marsh, and Peter Thomson were among the 88 competitors.
-Player won the event, getting up and down from a bunker on the final hole to secure the win.
+Again there were a number of notable international golfers at the event.
+Among the 88 competitors were South Africa's Gary Player, Australia's Graham Marsh, and Australia's Peter Thomson.
+Player won the event, getting up and down from a bunker on the final hole to win by one over a number of golfers, including Thomson.